Overview

 Gibraltar is a tiny British Overseas Territory located at the southern tip of Spain, at the entrance of the Mediterranean Sea.
 It is not actually part of Spain and is really a separate country in itself, that belongs to the UK.
 The total territory of Gibraltar is only about 6.7 square kilometers (2.6 square miles) and with only around 30,000 residents, the population is relatively small.

-This country is like a mix of British and Spanish cultures, monkeys and a lot of history, all squeezed onto a rocky spot.
+This country is like a mix of British and Spanish cultures, monkeys and a lot of history, all squeezed into a rocky spot.
 You’ll meet funny monkeys called Barbary macaques and see amazing views from the tall Rock.
-Even though Gibraltar is small, it’s full of exciting things to discover.
+Even though Gibraltar is small, it’s full of exciting things to discover and one of the best places to visit in Southern Spain.

 4. Caminito Del Rey